Kenya Minute.

 Also known as: National Cohesion and Integration Commission

-National Cohesion and Integration Commission — government body addressing hate speech and ethnic tensions ahead of 2027 General Election, recently led by newly sworn Dr Kepha Omae.
+National Cohesion and Integration Commission — institution monitoring hate speech and ethnic incitement ahead of the 2027 election, led by newly sworn Chairperson Kepha Omae.

 In coverage